minorg/minorgordon.net/_posts/2020-05-05-bill-joy-interview.md

 ---
+categories: [learning]
+date:   2020-05-05
+description: Passages from a 2003 <i>Wired</i> interview with Bill Joy
 layout: post
 title:  "Bill Joy interview"
-date:   2020-05-05
-description: Passages from a 2003 <i>Wired</i> interview with Bill Joy
 ---

 In 2003 _Wired_ [interviewed Bill Joy](https://www.wired.com/2003/12/billjoy/) after his retirement from Sun.
 I remember reading this article when it came out; I probably picked it up from Slashdot.
 There's the striking photo, and a few passages that have stuck in my mind in the years since.